cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/openstack/validate_openstack.html.md

 <pre class="terminal">
 $ gem install fog
 $ fog openstack
->> OpenStack.servers
+>> Compute[:openstack].servers
 []
 </pre>

 The `[]` is an empty array in Ruby.
 You might see a long list of servers being displayed if your OpenStack tenancy/project already contains provisioned servers.

-Note: it is recommended that you deploy bosh and Cloud Foundry in a dedicated tenancy.
+Note: it is recommended that you deploy BOSH and Cloud Foundry in a dedicated tenancy.
 Its easier to keep track of the servers, volumes, security groups and networks that you create.
 It also allows you to manage user access.

 There is more information on [OpenStack API docs](http://docs.openstack.org/api/quick-start/content/).

-## Can invoke large number of API calls? ##
+## <a id="api_access"></a> Can invoke large number of API calls? ##

-Your OpenStack might have API throttling (devstack enables throttling by default) which may mean that bosh requests to OpenStack fail dramatically, or perhaps fail temporarily (whilst waiting for the API throttle to expire).
+Your OpenStack might have API throttling (devstack enables throttling by default) which may mean that BOSH requests to OpenStack fail dramatically, or perhaps fail temporarily (whilst waiting for the API throttle to expire).

 Try the following to see if you may be affected by API throttling: